This article was scientifically reviewed by Brenna Bentley

-Everyone is born with 23 sets of chromosomes in every cell (46 chromosomes total).
-One of the most basic genetic components is X and Y sex chromosomes that determine male and female gender, most notably the development of reproductive organs.
+Everyone is born with 23 pairs of chromosomes in every cell (46 chromosomes total).
+The last pair of is the X and Y sex chromosomes that determine male and female biological sex, most notably the development of reproductive organs.

-Klinefelter syndrome is a genetic condition in which males are born with one or more extra X chromosome.
-It’s also commonly referred to as XXY and 47, XXY.
+It’s also commonly referred to as XXY syndrome or 47, XXY.
 People with the condition are sometimes referred to as X chromatin positive males.

 Signs & Symptoms of Klinefelter Syndrome

 The signs and symptoms of Klinefelter syndrome vary from person to person.
 The severity of symptoms depends on how many X chromosomes are present.
-The more X chromosomes there are the worse the symptoms will be.
+Individuals with more X chromosomes tend to experience more symptoms.

-Once the boy reaches puberty other physical signs can form that are typically attributed to the female sex.
+Once the child reaches puberty other physical signs can appear often due to low levels of testosterone.
 They include:

-- Smaller testes (second most common symptom, occurring in 95% of cases)
+- Small testes (second most common symptom, occurring in 95% of cases)

-As boys get older they may also find that they have a low or decreased sexual interest.
-Many of the symptoms noted above are a result of low testosterone.
+As boys get older they may also find that they have a low or decreased sex drive.

 Can Klinefelter Syndrome Lead To Other Conditions?